AaronKatzin/assembler/README.md

 *The assembler accepts arguments via command line and accesses them through argv in the main function*.

-The main function includes begins with declarations.
+The main function begins with declarations.

 It then continues to make sure that arguments were passed to it beofre moving on.